 Applicants must show proof that their annual income does not exceed 200% of the federal poverty level.
 If married, both incomes are required.
 Sources of proof will include, but may not be limited to, and governmental benefit check stub or letter, pay stub, or W-2 form.

 Applicants must show proof that they have residential phone service.
 The applicant’s most recent phone bill will be sufficient documentation.

 Applicants must be a resident of Georgia.
 Applicant’s driver’s license, rental agreement, any utility bill or a piece of mail from a government agency may be used to determine this requirement.

 WHAT IS GATEDP?

 The Georgia Telecommunications Equipment Distribution Program (GATEDP) is a program enacted by the Georgia Legislature that provides specialized telecommunication equipment to Georgia residents with hearing and/or speech impairments that prevent them from using ordinary telecommunication equipment.
 The equipment remains the property of the State of Georgia and is loaned to recipients.
 This program offers equipment, training, and warranty repair services to eligible applicants free of charge.
 One must apply for the program by completing an application form and providing the required documents to determine eligibility.
 These documents include source of income, Georgia residency, phone service, and certification of need.
 Funding for the program is provided through a surcharge on residential an business land-based telephone subscriber bills.
-Georgia Public Service Commission (PSC) contracts with the Georgia Council for the hearing Impaired, Inc. (GCDHH) to be the distribution agency for the GATEDP.
+Georgia Public Service Commission (PSC) contracts with the Georgia Center of the Deaf and Hard of Hearing, Inc. (GCDHH) to be the distribution agency for the GATEDP.
 GCDHH, established 1989, is a statewide non profit service center that provides an array of services throughout Georgia to the deaf and hard of hearing community.